sympy/sympy/doc/src/aboutus.rst

 #.
 Marcus Näslund: Fix to documentation
 #.
 Mridul Seth: correct is_tangent for Ellipse non-intersection
 #.
 Mihai A. Ionescu: Improvement to LaplaceTransform
+#. ck Lux: handle zoo, oo, nan in as_int and round

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.